 In my opinion, you need to be quite biased to twist that data into making it look like dairy and cancer are strongly linked.

 As an example of how this bias could be displayed, James pointed out that you can then twist that data to say that “87% of studies showed that dairy either increased the risk of cancer or did not decrease the risk.”

 That was more of an extreme point to show how Chris had utilised the numbers in a way that suited his argument.
 Smart debate tactic from James here.

-When you dig into the details though, although dairy is not linked with cancer in general, it does appears to have a bit more of a link with increased risk of prostate cancer.
+When you dig into the details though, although dairy is not linked with cancer in general, it does appear to have a bit more of a link with increased risk of prostate cancer.

 When it comes to general health beyond just looking at cancer, moderate consumption dairy is actually linked with a 25% reduced risk of all-cause mortality and higher intakes are still not associated with increased risk of mortality.

-There is no reason why people cannot include these health promoting behaviours while also consuming leaner cuts of meat and also consuming moderate amounts of dairy in the context of an overall health diet.
+There is no reason why people cannot include these health-promoting behaviours while also consuming leaner cuts of meat and also consuming moderate amounts of dairy in the context of an overall healthy diet.

-One of my favourite aspects of this documentary was that ethical points were not mentioned until later on in the film.
+One of the great aspects of this documentary was that ethical points were not mentioned until later on in the film.